Florida Rosemary / False Rosemary

 These are long-lived plants.
 Florida rosemary doesn't begin to produce seeds until it's 15 to 20 years old and doesn't peak until its 25 to 30 years old.
 The seeds remain viable in the soil for a long time, germinating opportunistically after a fire or a fallen tree creates a clearing.
 Florida rosemary cannot survive fire, but its seeds do.

 There's some evidence that Florida rosemary puts out chemicals that inhibit other plant species from growing nearby, a process known as allelopathy.
-But other factors, including fire, could be at work as well.
+But other factors, including fire, could be at work as well, eliminating the competition, so to speak.

 There is another plant in Florida that commonly is called false rosemary or large-flowered rosemary.
 It does share the same scrubby habitat as Florida rosemary, but it's a member of the mint family.